publisha/publisha.github.io/pages/htmlcssthebasics.md

 - Blocks can also have a z-index defined to accomplish stacking

 ### Defining by a Position Rule
-There are 3 type of positioning available:
+There are 4 type of positioning available:
+1. static (this is same as no position set)
 1. relative
 1. absolute
 1. fixed